-- Because REITs do not have access to the shareholder information needed to comply with the proposal's report requirement, withholding on distributions to shareholders would be required. - Because REITs cannot calculate precisely-at the time each distribution is made-the portion attributable to income, gain, or return of capital, REITs can be expected to withhold on the entire amount of their distributions. - Because mutual funds are not permitted by the Internal Revenue Code to "pass through" to their shareholders any state taxes paid by the funds, fund shareholders would not be able to claim a credit against their own state tax liability for any taxes paid by the funds to Hawaii.
+- REITs do not have access to the shareholder information needed to comply with the proposal's reporting requirement. - Because REITs cannot calculate precisely-at the time each distribution is made-the portion attributable to income, gain, or return of capital, REITs can be expected to withhold on the entire amount of their distributions. - Because mutual funds are not permitted by the Internal Revenue Code to "pass through" to their shareholders any state taxes paid by the funds, fund shareholders would not be able to claim a credit against their own state tax liability for any taxes paid by the funds to Hawaii.